Most Likely to Succeed’s Executive Producer Talks Education Design

 What can viewers expect when they watch your film?

 Viewers won’t be bored, which is often the case with many documentaries.
 We follow the ups and downs of two students in a learning environment that bears no resemblance to the traditional school.
 By the end of the film, viewers know these kids and are emotionally connected to their journey.
 At the same time, the film puts this arc in a broader context.
 Why are most schools still tied to an obsolete model, and what impact will this have on the futures of our students?

 What was your “a-ha” moment when filming the documentary that this story could transform schools around the world?

 Well, it remains to be seen how much progress we make in transforming schools around the world.
 We’re trying.
 When I approached Greg Whiteley, the acclaimed director who created the film, about working together on this he emphasized the importance of capturing a story that would engage and affect the audience, and to trust him to come up with it.
 As the two-year filming process unfolded, we went from thinking we might never find something compelling, to thinking we might have a great story, to thinking our great story just fell apart, to our final, inspiring start-to-finish tale.
 The film reflects the ups and downs of the filming process, and the audience is along for the ride!

 During the 2015-16 school year you traveled to all 50 states and toured hundreds of school buildings.
 Based on your tours, how do you believe spatial design contributes to learning?
 What more can be done in school design to improve the learning experience?

-Respond to community members who say “If the traditional school was good enough for me, it should be good enough for students today.”
+What is your response to community members who say “If the traditional school was good enough for me, it should be good enough for students today?”

 What are the three most progressive ideas you’ve heard after a community viewing?